Belgian Railways Class 12: Class 12

 Class 12 was originally built to work freight and passenger services between Antwerp (via Gent) and Liège (via Namur) in Belgium on one hand and Lille in France on the other.
 Class 12 spent most of its early years pushing and pulling rakes of M4 stock across Belgium.
 Sometimes they ventured onto other domestic services where their 25000 V capability wasn't needed.
 The introduction of the SNCB Class AM96 electric multiple units displaced them from passenger duty by 1999 but they continued to be used in freight service for 13 more years.
-Later on they pulled freight between the port of Zeebrugge to Lille and beyond, going via Brugge and Mouscron.
+Later on they hauled freight between the port of Zeebrugge to Lille and beyond, going via Brugge and Mouscron.
 They were withdrawn from service in 2012 because Class 13 locomotives had by then lost most of their passenger workings and were available for freight.
 Class 13 was more powerful and also had the same dual voltage capability as Class 12.
-All Class 12s were stored inside at the dêpot of Stokkem, near Arlon, upon withdrawal.
+All Class 12s were stored at the dêpot of Stokkem, near Arlon, upon withdrawal.